Chiral Condensation and Chiral Phase Diagram under Combined Rotation and Chemical Potential in Holographic QCD: HOLOGRAPHIC QCD THEORY UNDER ROTATION

 where \(\mu\) is the quark chemical potential, and \(\kappa\) is a dimensionless coefficient (we will set \(\kappa = 1\) for simplicity~\cite{Braga:2017bml,Sin:2007ze,Colangelo:2010pe,Colangelo:2012jy}).

+We emphasize that the metric of Eq.
+(1) is the non-rotating AdS-RN background.
+Rotation enters the system through the boundary condition of the gauge field $A_\theta$ (which sources the angular momentum current) and through the centrifugal-like term $A_\theta^{2}/r^{2}$ in the scalar equation.
+This approach neglects the backreaction of rotation on the metric, which is valid when the rotational energy is small compared to the thermal energy and the inverse horizon scale, i.e., $\Omega \ll T$ and $\Omega \ll 1/z_{h}$.
+Under these conditions, the geometry remains effectively non-rotating.
+For the parameters considered ( $\Omega \leq 0.05$ ~GeV, $T \geq 0.1$ ~GeV), this approximation remains under control.
+A fully backreacted rotating metric (e.g., Kerr-AdS) would be necessary for larger ~$\Omega$, which we leave for future study.

 The soft-wall AdS/QCD model has a key advantage: it lifts the global \( SU(N_f) \times SU(N_f) \) chiral symmetry of 4D space to a 5D gauge symmetry.
 This provides a clear correspondence between 4D operators and 5D fields.
 We can also extend the global symmetry to \( U(1) \times SU(N_f) \times SU(N_f) \) by introducing an additional \( U(1) \) symmetry.
 The conserved current of four-dimensional symmetry \( O_\mu^a = \langle \overline{q} \gamma_\mu \tau^a q \rangle \) (where \( \tau^a \) is the generator of the considered group) corresponds to the gauge field \( A^a_\mu(z,x) \) in five-dimensional space.
 However, these gauge fields are often neglected when only the medium background is considered.
-Unlike static equilibrium systems, a rotating medium necessarily exhibits non-zero currents.
+In contrast to static equilibrium systems, a rotating medium necessarily possesses nonzero currents.
 To simplify the analysis, we focus on the \( U(1) \) current, leading to the probe action as